Young Friulan artists’ accounts about

 Listening to him/her we can see him/her at work.
 The creative production is illustrated in small features: hands kinetics, face expression, work instruments, focus on details.

-The protagonists of the first series are the latest generations musicians.
-We will focus on representatives of musical genres that combine different elements of interest from executive virtuosity to lyrics originality to the inclination to tell about their region to the ability of involving the public during the performances.
+The protagonists of the first series are musicians of the latest friulan generations.
+We will focus on representatives of musical genres that combine different elements of interest from executive virtuosity to lyrics originality, from the inclination to tell about their region to the ability of involving the public during the performances.

-The third series is devoted to theatre, contemporary dance and performance protagonists, together with those of circus arts and jugglery giving life to plays with the use of voice and the body movement using tools of the circus tradition or street performing.
+The third series is devoted to performative arts: protagonists of theatre, contemporary dance and performances, together with those of circus arts and jugglery who give life to plays with the use of voice and the body movement using tools of the circus tradition or street performing.

 Dorino Minigutti, Giorgio Cantoni